All Episodes

 There was a tweet.

-I wonder how most Brits feel when they hear Jews say they no longer feel safe in the UK, and it's like, yeah, fair enough, but we're not safe either.
+I wonder how most Brits feel when they hear Jews say they no longer feel safe in the UK.

 But on top of that, we get sent to prison for complaining about it.

-And you hear these comments like, What happens to the Jews first, and so on?
+And you hear these comments like, what happens to the Jews first and so on?

-It's like, yeah, this is disgusting.
+It's like, yeah, this is disgusting what happens.

 You know, you can debate that.

-So I do understand all that, but it's a different level when it comes to whatever you call the non-Jewish native British Gentile, how we want to define us.
+But it's a different level when it comes to whatever you call the non-Jewish native British Gentile, however you want to define us.

-Then it's just out and out hatred from the state and go to prison, and we won't even you can't even report on thousands of rapes because you'll be seen as racist.
+And we won't even, you can't even report on thousands of rapes because you'll be seen as racist.

 Like, let's not even let's cover it up.

-So it's a whole other level of absolute no one will even give lip service to the idea of oh, we've got to sort this, it will be shut up immediately.
+So it's a whole other level of absolute, no one will even give lip service to the idea of, oh, we've got to sort this.

 Yeah.

-So I don't think this I don't think this sort of regime's sense uh I don't think they're I don't think they're really on the side of Jewish people, but they're more than they are with the sort of native British weaving or callers who is absolutely hated.
+I don't think they're really on the side of Jewish people, but they're more than they are with the sort of native British, whatever you want to call us, who is absolutely hated.

-Yeah, it's a different level.
+It's a different level.

-It should have been the last, and yet they just keep going on, and there's a there's a reason why I've not just included loads of statements from like Keostarmer and all of the other politicians in this.
+And there's a reason why I've not just included loads of statements from like Kia Starmer and all of the other politicians in this.

-It's just such a copy and paste it's just an identicate response to the.
+It's just such a copy and paste.

-You see Tim Farron's one, former leader of Lib Dems, one of the sort of semi-reasonable ones, what used to be.
+You see, Tim Farron's one, former leader of Lib Dems, one of the sort of semi-reasonable ones, what used to be.

 He says, after the outrage in Manchester, there are people on the streets tonight chanting for the annihilation of the world's only Jewish state.

-Racism is a feature of the far right, but sadly not of the far right alone, shameful.
+Racism is a feature of the far right, but sadly not of the far right alone shameful.

-So he said more than most politicians will say, but he still threw in the far right completely for completely no reason.
+So he said more than most politicians will say, but he still threw in the far right for completely no reason.

-They really can't their worldview, as we know, can't handle this at all.
+Their worldview, as we know, can't handle this at all.

-The news agents is about as far as you can stretch it, the insanity and the gaslighting.
+The news agents is about as far as you can stretch it.

 We must start deporting those foreign nationals who hate Britain and wish to do us harm.